chaotive/primal-frenzy/bootstrap-project/README.md

 # Bootstrap Project #

-To be used as bootstrap for Chaotive Framework projects.
+Chaotive Framework library development project and also sample to be used as bootstrap for Chaotive Framework projects.

 ## Usage from browser ##